 For colored or non-colorfast items apply lemon juice and salt.
 Place in the sun to dry.
 Rinse thoroughly.
 Repeat if necessary.

 For white or colorfast items a liquid rust remover, available at grocery stores, may be effective.
 Test first on inside seam or hem.
-Be careful not to spill it on washer as it will remove the glossy finish on the porcelain-enamel top.

 ACAUTION